Baby Acne Treatment – 10 Effective Home Remedies

-Here are 10 of the best natural remedies for baby acne which you can try today.
+Here are 10 natural remedies that you can try on your baby:

 1. Extra Virgin Coconut Oil

-Unrefined organic coconut oil or extra virgin coconut oil soothes and moisturizes your baby’s skin.
-By simply applying a few drops and gently adding it to the affected areas up to four times a day, the acne clears up.
-Coconut oil is completely natural and is perfect for rashes too.
+Unrefined organic coconut oil or extra virgin coconut oil soothes and moisturises your baby’s skin.
+Simply apply a few drops to the affected areas four times a day until the acne clears up.
+Coconut oil is completely natural and perfect for those red bumps.

 Cornstarch is one of the best baby acne remedies; simply because you can find it in your kitchen and in every grocery store around you.
 Just mix it with water and apply it to the affected areas to notice a difference.
 It dries the skin naturally and cures acne like a charm!